TrustlessForex/TrustlessForex/README.md

 We provide ways to create Forex stablecoins for Defi.
 The system use what we call a currency factory for each currency.
 Each factory is independent from each other and forked from a security-audited smart contract (Liquity).

 # Stablecoins
-Fx currencies include: tEUR, tCNY, tCHF, tAUD, tCAD, tJPY, tKRW and tGBP.
+Fx stablecoins include: tEUR, tCNY, tCHF, tAUD, tCAD, tJPY, tKRW and tGBP.
 Each price is secured with [price oracles](https://data.chain.link/) from ChainLink.
 ## Peg and Collaterization:
 Each stablecoin is secured by at least 110% or more of the same amount in ETH.
 The only collateral for each stablecoin is ETH, which is most trustless collateral possible in DeFi.
+The peg is assured by the Liquity set of smart contract.

 # Revenue sharing tokens
 Each currency factory is emitting its own token, which is named 'currency code' + 'fx', i.e., EURfx, CNYfx, CHFfx, AUDfx, CADfx, JPYfx, KRWFfx and GBPfx.
 The max amount of revenue share token for a currency is always 21 million.
 21M EURfx, 21M CNYfx, etc. The token emission is similar to bitcoin: issuance is halved every 4 years.